 Parallel 42 (//42) continues to push the boundaries of what’s possible to do in Microsoft Flight Simulator.
 The hugely creative and innovative team who brought us the excellent Skypark (v3 is coming, by the way, with some awesome new features), Campout, or “Scenes“, has now teased an exciting new product that promises to put a lot of power in simmers hands.
 It’s called “Flow“, it’s potentially revolutionary, and it’s coming this year!

-//42’s Edson Soriano was live this week with our friend TwoToneMurphy, in a lengthy conversation that offered a lot of background about the team, how it came to be, their entire product philosophy, and much more.
+//42’s Edson Soriano was live with our friend TwoToneMurphy, in a lengthy conversation that offered a lot of background about the team, how it came to be, their entire product philosophy, and much more.
 It’s a must-watch if you’d like to know more about //42 and the people behind the project, and it came with a nice bonus at the end: the announcement and first look into Flow and its incredible capabilities!
 Watch it below!

 Flow is, essentially, a new user interface that will allow simmers to quickly interact with a vast amount of functions in MSFS.
 It looks like a kind of widget overlay from where users can run actions (flows) that can range from typical aircraft buttons and switches, to global actions like changing the time of day, resetting aircraft position, opening doors, and more.